Dropping funnel

-A dropping funnel is a type of laboratory glassware used to transfer fluids.
-They are fitted with a stopcock which allows the flow to be controlled.
+A dropping funnel or addition funnel is a type of laboratory glassware used to transfer liquids.
+It is fitted with a stopcock which allows the flow to be controlled.
 Dropping funnels are useful for adding reagents slowly, i.e. drop-wise.
-This may be desirable when the quick addition of the reagent may result in side reactions, or if the reaction is too vigorous.
+This is desirable when the quick addition of the reagent results in side reactions, or if the reaction is too vigorous.

-Dropping funnels are usually fitted with a ground glass joint which allows the funnel to fit snugly onto, e.g. a round bottom flask.
+Dropping funnels are usually constructed with a ground glass joint at the bottom, which allows the funnel to fit snugly onto a round bottom flask.
 This also means it need not be clamped separately.

+Dropping funnels have been in use since at least the mid-1800s.